AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 |   |   ├── ...
 ├── pdks                 -> contains pdk related files │   ├── skywater-pdk     -> all Skywater 130nm PDKs
-│   ├── open-pdks        -> contains scripts that makes the PDK (which is normally just compatible to commercial tools) to work with the opensource EDA tool
+│   ├── open-pdks        -> contains scripts that makes the PDK (which is normally just compatible to commercial tools) to work with the open-source EDA tool
-│   ├── sky130A          -> pdk variant made especially compatible for opensource tools
+│   ├── sky130A          -> pdk variant made especially compatible for open-source tools
 │   │   │  ├── libs.ref  -> files specific to node process (timing lib, cell lef, tech lef) for example is `sky130_fd_sc_hd` (Sky130nm Foundry Standard Cell High Density)
 │   │   │  ├── libs.tech -> files specific for the tool (klayout,netgenmagic...)
 ```